Oluwa-Femi/Navbar/README.md

-# myportfolio
+# navbar
-I am building a portfolio site for myself using HTML, CSS, a bit of jquery and bootstrap
+Navbar using react, react spring and styled-components

 # UPDATE
 I am switching the site to CRA.